William Temple Franklin: Years in France

 After his move to France, Franklin continued to act as a real estate speculator, gaining and losing a fortune.

 By his will of 1788, Benjamin Franklin had bequeathed Temple his papers and correspondence and appointed him as his literary heir.
 Temple edited and published editions of Franklin's writings, including his Autobiography, published in London and Philadelphia, 1816–1819.
 He published six volumes of papers from 1817 to 1819.
 His close friend, George Fox, inherited many of the senior Franklin's papers and later donated them to the American Philosophical Society.
 Temple Franklin's collected papers are held by the American Philosophical Society in Philadelphia.

 While he was living in France during this period, Temple had a long relationship with Englishwoman Hannah Collyer (1771–1846).
 They married a month before his 1823 death in Paris.
 Temple is buried at Père Lachaise Cemetery.
 Hannah died on December 12, 1846, at age 75, and is buried next to Temple.

 In popular culture

-Noah Jupe portrays William Temple Franklin as a teenager in the 2024 Apple TV+ Franklin (miniseries).
+Noah Jupe portrays William Temple Franklin as a teenager in the 2024 Apple TV+ miniseries Franklin.